jmcd73/aws-node-nsg/README.md

 ![Example output](img/example_output.png)

-Note in this image the `descriptionPrefix` has been set to SGEDIT when the script runs it will look for that in the description so it know what it can delete
+Note in this image the `descriptionPrefix` has been set to SGEDIT when the script runs it will look for that in the description so it knows what it can delete and what it should leave untouched
 ![Example inbound rules](img/aws_inbound_rules.png)